dennisbrookner/traytable/README.md

 tray1 = tt.tray(screen, rows=[1,8], cols=[5,10], date='2021-01-02'
 tray2 = tt.clonetray(tray1, date='2021-01-03')
 ```
+#### Special treatment of dates
+A crystal will frequently have two dates associated with it - when the tray was set, and when the crystal is being logged.
+Two things of note happen to address this:
+ - Arguments named `'date'` passed to `tt.tray()` and `tt.well()` are automatically renamed `'date_set'` and `'date_logged'`, respectively.
+ - If both `'dates'`s are present and in ISO format (`YYYY-MM-DD`), they are subtracted (via the `datetime` module) to compute a new column `days_elapsed`.
+This is an especially important datapoint in crystallization, so it makes sense to give it special treatment.
+This also avoids the redundant input of date set, date logged, and days elapsed, when the latter is of course determined by the two former.

 #### Using `pandas` methods
 As mentioned above, `tt.well()` returns a `pandas` dataframe.
 This means that you can use `pandas` methods and features as desired.
 One frequent usage might be printing out only select columns with bracket notation, or accessing a certain column with dot notation, e.g.
 ```python